 More than 7 out of 10 people in the US today have a dream of learning how to start a small business.
-For older people it’s not as prevalent,but in younger people it appears much more frequently,in men more than women.
+It’s more prevalent in younger people than older people, and more prevalent in men than women.
 How about you?
-It’s the American dream of being your own boss; big desk, receptionist, polished dark wood office, walls adorned with lighted paintings in gilded frames, a nice new car,maybe a Lexus, beautiful home…the dream of success.
+It’s the American dream of being your own boss; big desk, receptionist, polished dark wood office, walls adorned with lighted paintings, a nice new Lexus, beautiful home…the dream of success.

 The dream is real in this United States.
-Many people have achieved it,many more will.
-But even if you are in the 7 of 10 who want to learn how to own a business you probably won’t…why?
+Many people have achieved it, and many more will.
+But even if you are in the 7 of 10 who want to learn how to own a business, you probably won’t.
+Why?
 The fact of the matter is that just over 1 in 10 Americans are business owners.
-They are the entrepreneurs and franchisees who have overcome the internal objections, rejected the nay sayers and dared to be independent.
+They are the entrepreneurs and franchisees who have overcome the internal objections, rejected the naysayers and dared to be independent.

-Question: What motivates some to learn how to start a small business,and yet,most will not?
+Question: What motivates the 10% to learn how to start a small business?

-Answer: They felt the pain deep enough to take the action to convert their dreams into reality.
+Answer: They felt the pain deep enough to take action.

-In my industry about 4 or 5 out of every 100 inquiries is a qualified franchise buyer.
+In my industry, about 4 or 5 out of every 100 inquiries is a qualified franchise buyer.
 However, only about 1 or 2 end up turning their dreams of business ownership into reality.
-My interest is not in the 95 or 96 who are really not ready emotionally, don’t have the necessary liquidity or credit, or are truly just dreaming…it’s good to dream.
-My interest is in the 3 or 4 who are qualified, have the funds,the experience and the dream,but will never act on it.
-The desire is real,the dream is real,what’s missing? …The pain.
+My interest is not in the 95 or 96 who are really not emotionally prepared, don’t have the necessary liquidity or credit, or are truly just dreaming.
+Don’t get me wrong.
+It’s good to dream.
+My interest, though, is in the 4 or 5 who are qualified, have the funds, have the experience and the dream.
+However, in the end only 1 or 2 will act on it.
+What is it that inspires the 1 or 2?
+Their pain.

-The evil “pain” can come disguised in many ways.
-For many in today’s new corporate economy it’s the realization,sometimes too late, that after being laid off, riffed, retired, downsized or simply fired in their mid to late 50’s, they are nobody’s prime candidate for a job.
+This evil “pain” can come disguised in many ways.
+For many in today’s new corporate economy it’s the realization, that after being laid off, riffed, retired, downsized or simply fired in their mid to late 50’s, they are nobody’s prime candidate for a job.
 They are too expensive, don’t have a wide enough employment window and honestly may not possess the “new era” technical skills of the younger generation.
 After working the network, the job boards and social media, the ugly Mr. Pain exposes himself in the reality that the burn rate could exceed the severance & savings if the job search continues too long.

 Pain can be as simple the yearning to buy back a life.
-How many executives today proudly boast of being 1K or Platinum or whatever other lofty designation they ascribe to those who spend too many nights in nameless roadhouses, dining on cheap expense accounts and are never home to see the kids grow up?
+How many executives are never home to see their kids grow up?
+How many proudly boast of being 1K or Platinum or whatever other lofty designation they ascribe to those who spend too many nights in nameless roadhouses, dining on cheap expense accounts?

-Pain is different for everyone, but without the pain busting through the “break glass in case of emergency” capsule it’s been sleeping in,the American dream will remain unrealized.
-For those 6 in 10 who “dream” but never “do”,the pain is still sleeping.
+Pain is different for everyone, but without the pain busting through the “break glass in case of emergency” capsule the American dream will remain unrealized.
+For those 8 in 10 who “dream” but never “do,” the pain remains encased.